WJDigby/catscan/README.md

 -r / --no-redirect - Do not follow redirects.
 By default, Catscan follows redirects and indicates in the resulting output whether a redirect was followed.
 -k / --validate - Validate certificates.
 Generally not recommended, especially for internal environments with lots of self-signed certificates.
 -n / --notes - Add a Notes column to the HTML tables to take notes on the HTML report.
+-f / --fuzzy - Use "fuzzy" hashes to identify similar sites.
 -v / --verbose - More verbose output
 ```